 Aishwarya Rai Bachchan Performs Diwali Puja With Aaradhya-Abhishek; Big B Shares Pictures!

 This year, the Bachchans hosted a grand Diwali party which was attended by many big names from the industry.
-Celebrities like Shah Rukh Khan, Katrina Kaif, Karan Johar, Shahid Kapoor, Dulquer Salmaan, Madhuri Dixit and many others made their present felt at the star-studded party.
+Celebrities like Shah Rukh Khan, Katrina Kaif, Karan Johar, Shahid Kapoor, Dulquer Salmaan, Madhuri Dixit and many others made their presence felt at the star-studded party.

 The Bachchan family even performed Laxmi Puja at their residence, Jalsa.
 Later, Big B took to his blog to share some glimpses from the rituals.
 Have a look at the snaps here.